YordanGeorgiev/qto/doc/md/issue-tracker-user-stories.md

 ### 4.4.
 Issues export to Google calendar
 As the UI user of an issue-tracker instance
-In order to be able to visualize and manage my issues better I wanto to be able to export my issues to Google calendar
+In order to be able to visualize and manage my start- and stop_time having issues better I wanto to be able to export my issues to Google calendar